Skip to content

 Incident Content

-The incident content when the current detection object last triggered the incident.
-It comes from the preset content in the monitor rule configuration and represents the incident content when the detection object last triggered the incident.
+The incident content from the last triggered event of the current detection object, sourced from the pre-configured content in the monitor rule.
+It represents the incident content when that detection object last triggered an event.
+The content typically includes:

 Historical Trigger Trend Chart

-This trend is displayed using a Window function.
-The historical trend of the detection result value shows the actual data from the last 60 detections.
+This trend is displayed using a Window function, showing the historical trend of the detection result value for the last 60 actual data checks.

-Based on the current detection result value of the unrecovered incident, the historical trend of incident anomalies is displayed.
-The triggered threshold condition value configured in the monitor detection rule is set as a clear reference line.
-The system specifically marks the detection result when the current detection object last triggered the incident.
-Through the vertical lines in the trend chart, you can quickly locate the specific time points when incidents were triggered.
-Simultaneously, the corresponding detection interval for this detection result is also displayed, providing an intuitive analysis tool for evaluating the development process and impact of the incident.
+Based on the detection result value of the current unresolved incident, it displays the historical event anomaly trend.
+The trigger threshold condition value configured within the monitor detection rule is set as a clear reference line.
+The system specifically marks the detection result of the last triggered event for the current detection object.
+Through the vertical line in the trend chart, you can quickly locate the specific time point when the event was triggered.
+Simultaneously, the corresponding detection interval for that detection result is displayed, providing an intuitive analysis tool to assess the event's development process and its impact.

 Display Items

-The Unrecovered Incidents list supports the following display styles:
+The Unresolved Incidents list supports the following display styles to accommodate different information density needs across scenarios:

-• Standard: Displays the incident title, detection dimension, and incident content.
+• Standard: Displays incident title, detection dimension, and incident content.

-• Extended: In addition to standard information, also displays the historical trend of the detection result value for the unrecovered incident.
+• Extended: In addition to standard information, also displays the historical trend of the detection result value for unresolved incidents.

-• List: Displays incident data in list form.
+• List: Displays incident data in list form, with customizable fields.

-In large-scale monitoring scenarios, to avoid the cumbersome steps, time consumption, and susceptibility to omissions associated with manually handling a large number of similar alerts, you can directly "mute" the rule on the current page.
+In large-scale monitoring scenarios, to avoid the cumbersome steps, time consumption, and error-prone nature of manually handling a large number of similar alerts, you can directly "Mute" rules on the current page.
+During the mute period, events continue to be detected and recorded, but no alert notifications are sent.
+This is suitable for the following scenarios:

-1. Hover over a single incident and click Mute on the right side.
+1. Hover over a single incident, click Mute on the right side.

 3. Confirm.